-Are to be had on the Frisco Line in Burlington Missouri, Arkansas and Kansas.
+Are to be had on the Frisco Line in Missouri, Arkansas and Kansas.
 The best route from St. Louis to Texas and all points west and southwest.
-For maps, time tables, pamphlets, etc., call upon or address any agent of the company, or, D. Wishart, Gen'l Passenger Agent, St. Louis, Mo.
+For maps, time tables, pamphlets, etc., call upon or address any agent of the com-pany, or, D. Wishart, Gen'l Passenger Agent, St. Louis, Mo.

-If a woman isn't an angel, she will show t in a contest for a prize at cards.
+If a woman isn't an angel, she will show it in a contest for a prize at cards.

-An on the causes of the failure of the Confederacy which the Century recently printed will be the subject of a collection of seven short articles which will soon appear in the same magazine, contributed by four well known ex-Confederate generals, Lieut.-Gen. S. D. Lee, Lieut-Gen. Joseph Wheeler, Maj-Gen. E. M. Law and Brig.-Gen. E. P. Alexander; and by the Union officers.
-Maj.-Gen. D. C. Buell, Maj.-Gen. O. O. Howard and Maj.-Gen. Jacob D. Cox.
+An on the causes of the failure of the Confederacy which the Century recent-ly printed will be the subject of a colection of seven short articles which will soon appear in the same magazine, contributed by four well known ex-Confederate generals, Lieut.-Gen. S. D. Lee, Lieut.-Gen. Joseph Wheeler, Maj.-Gen. E. M. Law and Brig.-Gen. E. P. Alexander; and by the Union officers, Maj.-Gen. D. C. Ruell, Maj.-Gen. O. O. Howard and Maj.-Gen. Jacob D. Cox.

-A coaldea'er and a grocer might fight to decide the lightweight championship.
+A coaldealer and a grocer might fight to decide the lightweight championship.

-Walter Baker & Co., of Dorchester, Mass., U. S A., half-given years of study to the skilful prepa-ration of cocca and chocolate, and have devised ration of cocon and chocolaie, and have devised machinery and systems peculiar to their methods of treatment, whereby the purity, palatability, and highest nutriment characteristics are retained.
+Walter Baker & Co., of Dorchester, Mass., U.S. A., halter given years of study to the skilful preparation of cocoa and chocolate, and have devised machinery and systems peculiar to their methods of treatment, whereby the purity, palatability, and highest nutriment characteristics are retained.
 Their preparations are known the world over and have received the highest indorsements from the medical practitioner, the nurse, and the intelligent housekeeper and caterer.
-There is hardly any food-product which may be so extensively used in the household in combination with other foods as pecon and chocolate; but here again we arge the incortance of purity and nurrient value, and these importance of purity and nutrient value, and these nportance of purity and number may be relied upon uportant points, we feel sure, may be relied upon 1 Baker's Cocon and Chocolate."-Dietetic and ygienic Gazette.
+There is hardly any food-product which may be so extensively used in the household in combination with other foods as cocoa and chocolate; but here again we urge the importance of purity and nutrient value, and these important points, we feel sure, may be relied upon in Baker's Cocoa and Chocolate."-Dietetic and Hygienic Gazette.